 Stir-fries are the ideal way to use up vegetables—or even parts of vegetables—that you'd otherwise not know what to do with.
 Take, for example, leek greens.
 Nearly every leek recipe out there uses the white parts only, advising you to save the greens for stock.
 But let's get real: there's only so much stock you can make.

 Fortunately, leek greens (so long as they aren't coming from those super-sized fibrous leeks) are ideal for stir-frying.
 They're wonderfully aromatic, with a chive-like flavor.
-And though they're not as tender as the white parts of the leek and require a longer cooking time, the benefit is that they get more time to mingle with aromatics like garlic and chilies.
-In this recipe, I pair leek greens with onions and beef, stir-fried in a sauce flavored with fish sauce, soy sauce, sesame oil, dried chilies, and plenty of garlic.
+And though they're not as tender as the white parts of the leek and require a longer cooking time, the benefit is that they get more time to mingle with aromatics like garlic and chiles.
+In this recipe, I pair leek greens with onions and beef, stir-fried in a sauce flavored with fish sauce, soy sauce, sesame oil, dried chiles, and plenty of garlic.

 There are a few keys to successful wok cooking, starting with cutting your meat and vegetables into bite-size pieces that will cook quickly and evenly.
-(Check out our Wok Skills 101: Stir-Frying Basics for more details.)

 No one wants to follow a bite of tender sliced beef with a piece that's tough, chewy, and overcooked.
 Even slicing will help prevent that from happening.
 For this dish, I'm using my favorite stir-fry cut: flank steak.
 Flavorful and lean, it cooks quickly and is especially great at soaking up marinades.

-Since flank steaks are best cooked to medium rare, there's no need to slice it paper thin for stir-fries (I like to cut it slightly thicker than 1/8 inch), but do remember to slice it against the grain for optimal tenderness.
+Since flank steaks are best cooked to medium-rare, there's no need to slice it paper-thin for stir-fries (I like to cut it slightly thicker than 1/8 inch), but do remember to slice it against the grain for optimal tenderness.
 Once your beef is sliced, mix up your marinade, pour it on the beef, combine, and let it marinate in the fridge for at least 30 minutes or overnight.

 The marinade not only seasons the meat, but also tenderizes it with the help of soy sauce, which contains enzymes that break down proteins.